nikitao13/discord-crypto-ticker-bot/readme.md

 A simple bot that displays the price and FDV (Fully Diluted Valuation) of a cryptocurrency on Discord via Activity Status and Nickname.
 Data is fetched from DEXSCREENER and only tokens that are there will work.
 You can also find the contract address there.

-## Setup - Make sure Node.Js is installed
+## Setup - Make sure Node.Js & Git are installed
 *create a new text document then file save as, set save as type to 'all files' and file name to .env

 1. Create a `.env`* file in the root directory with the following content: